The Maryland FM Association, Inc. Turns Fifty Three *

 As the repeater systems sponsored by MFMA grew, the need for financial support also grew.
 Equipment, commercial antennas and transmission lines, site leases and power bills added up.
 Although membership support was great, it was not adequate to meet the desires of the repeater users.
 The need for added financial resources grew and the MFMA Annual Hamfest was born, first held in National Guard Armories around the area and presently held in May of each year at the Howard County Fair Grounds in West Friendship, Md.

-MFMA membership has averaged about 100 over the last several years.
-The club presently sponsors linked repeaters on 146.76, 224.76 and 444.0 MHz. which are located in Jessup, Md.
-The 146.76 MHz. system has several remote receivers throughout the Baltimore-Washington Metropolitan area.
-A CTCSS tone of 107.2 Hz is required to access most remote receivers.
+MFMA membership averaged about 100 during the years of tremendous FM repeater activity, although this has dropped to less than 10 members today.
+The club presently sponsors linked repeaters on 146.76, 224.76 and 444.0 MHz. which are located in Jessup, Maryland.
+The 146.76 MHz. system has receivers located in Jessup, Ashton and Dayton Maryland to support the Baltimore-Washington Metropolitan area.
+A CTCSS tone of 107.2 Hz is required to access the repeaters.
 Meetings are held quarterly.
-The Board of Directors meets monthly to conduct necessary MFMA business.
+The Board of Directors meet monthly to conduct necessary MFMA business.

 Anyone interested in joining the Club or otherwise corresponding with the Club may write to the Maryland FM Association, Inc., PO Box 351, Hanover, Maryland 21076-0351.

-* NOTE: Originally written in May 1996 for Auto Call Magazine.
+* NOTE: Originally written in May 1996 for Auto Call Magazine, a publication of the Foundation for Amateur Radio which no longer exists today.